 Easy yogurt buns cooked in a frying pan

-Fast and delicious buns made in the pan.
-Fragrant and flavorful with a light scent of natural yogurt.
+Easy and delicious yogurt buns made in a frying pan.
+Fragrant and flavorful with a light scent of plain yogurt.
 Perfect with stews also as a snack with a thin layer of jam.

 - 400 g all-purpose flour